tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpStationCustomer.md

 - **Other name** gives you an option to override the name of the *cargo type*.
 Note that *cargo type* names are language aware, but your *other name* is not.
 - **Days** are the days when the customer ships or expects to receive the cargo.
 Default to daily.
-Other than *daily* are only relevant for meetings where trains are operated per weeday.
+Other than *daily* are only relevant for meetings where trains are operated per weeday and where *cargo matching* is used.
 - **Direction** defines if the customer supplies (*send* or *export*) or consumes (*recieve* or *import*) the cargo.
 The *import* and *export* can be used for customers in harbors etc.
 - **Ouantity** and **Quantity unit** is volume of cargo in each shipment.